-Amongst the political turmoil, a key question from investors is whether the UK’s largest stock index (the FTSE 100) should still be part of their investment plans.
-The answer in our opinion is a resounding yes, and here’s why.
+With that in mind, a key question from investors is whether the UK’s largest stock index, the FTSE 100, should still be part of their investment plans.
+The answer in our opinion is still a resounding yes, and here’s why.

 The FTSE 100 is priced low

 If you are looking for an attractive long-term investment, the FTSE 100 could be a good option.
 The stock market is currently at a low price, meaning it could offer a good return over the next 5 to 10 years.
 Importantly in our opinion, this is because all the negative effects Brexit may have, have already been priced in.

 How can we tell?
 Using financial analysis tools we measure different components of shares like earnings growth, cash flow and dividend payments.
 Looking at these metrics, we can determine what would be considered cheap, fair value, and expensive when purchasing the FTSE 100, and in this instance, it looks cheap, especially compared to other markets, such as the S&P500 in the US and MSCI Europe.

 Brexit uncertainty could be a good thing for investors